-Court rules that tax foreclosure does not extinguish obligations in the master deed and that newly amended MCL 559.167 is not retroactive
+Court rules that tax foreclosure does not extinguish obligations in the master deed and that “need not be built” units ceased to exist

 The Michigan Court of Appeals decided several important issues in favor of Michigan condominium associations on December 14, 2017 in Ferry Beaubien LLC v Centurion Place on Ferry Street Condominium Association, unpublished opinion of the Court of Appeals, issued December 14, 2017 (Docket No. 335571).
 Specifically, the court of appeals made the following rulings:

-- The master deed and condominium bylaws of a condominium constitute a restrictive covenant the obligations contained in the Master Deed cannot be extinguished by a tax foreclosure sale.
+- The master deed and condominium bylaws of a condominium constitute a restrictive covenant and the obligations contained in the master deed cannot be extinguished by a tax foreclosure sale.

 The Master Deed establishing the Centurion Place on Ferry Street Condominium (“Condominium”) was recorded with the Wayne County Register of Deeds on July 26, 2006.
 The condominium subdivision plan depicted 10 units.
 However, only eight units were ever constructed, with Units 9 and 10 remaining undeveloped and identified as “Need not be Built” on the condominium subdivision plan.
 The Master Deed provided the following in the event the developer did not construct all 10 units: